Semantic memory: Semantic networks

 TLC is an instance of a more general class of models known as semantic networks.
-In a semantic network, each node is to be interpreted as representing a specific concept, word, or feature.
-That is, each node is a symbol.
+In a semantic network, each node is to be interpreted as representing a specific concept, word, or feature; each node is a symbol.
 Semantic networks generally do not employ distributed representations for concepts, as may be found in a neural network.
 The defining feature of a semantic network is that its links are almost always directed (that is, they only point in one direction, from a base to a target) and the links come in many different types, each one standing for a particular relationship that can hold between any two nodes.
-Processing in a semantic network often takes the form of spreading activation (see above).

-Semantic networks see the most use in models of discourse and logical comprehension, as well as in Artificial Intelligence.
+Semantic networks see the most use in models of discourse and logical comprehension, as well as in artificial intelligence.
 In these models, the nodes correspond to words or word stems and the links represent syntactic relations between them.
-For an example of a computational implementation of semantic networks in knowledge representation, see Cravo and Martins (1993).

 Feature models

 Feature models view semantic categories as being composed of relatively unstructured sets of features.
-The semantic feature-comparison model, proposed by Smith, Shoben, and Rips (1974), describes memory as being composed of feature lists for different concepts.
-According to this view, the relations between categories would not be directly retrieved, they would be indirectly computed.
+The semantic feature-comparison model describes memory as being composed of feature lists for different concepts.
+According to this view, the relations between categories would not be directly retrieved, and would be indirectly computed instead.
 For example, subjects might verify a sentence by comparing the feature sets that represent its subject and predicate concepts.
-Such computational feature-comparison models include the ones proposed by Meyer (1970), Rips (1975), Smith, et al. (1974).
+Such computational feature-comparison models include the ones proposed by Meyer (1970), Rips (1975), and Smith et al. (1974).

 Early work in perceptual and conceptual categorization assumed that categories had critical features and that category membership could be determined by logical rules for the combination of features.
 More recent theories have accepted that categories may have an ill-defined or "fuzzy" structure and have proposed probabilistic or global similarity models for the verification of category membership.

 Associative models

-The "association"—a relationship between two pieces of information—is a fundamental concept in psychology, and associations at various levels of mental representation are essential to models of memory and cognition in general.
 The set of associations among a collection of items in memory is equivalent to the links between nodes in a network, where each node corresponds to a unique item in memory.
 Indeed, neural networks and semantic networks may be characterized as associative models of cognition.
-However, associations are often more clearly represented as an N×N matrix, where N is the number of items in memory.
-Thus, each cell of the matrix corresponds to the strength of the association between the row item and the column item.
+However, associations are often more clearly represented as an N×N matrix, where N is the number of items in memory; each cell of the matrix corresponds to the strength of the association between the row item and the column item.

-Learning of associations is generally believed to be a Hebbian process; that is, whenever two items in memory are simultaneously active, the association between them grows stronger, and the more likely either item is to activate the other.
+Learning of associations is generally believed to be a Hebbian process, where whenever two items in memory are simultaneously active, the association between them grows stronger, and the more likely either item is to activate the other.
 See below for specific operationalizations of associative models.